 The University Records Management program provides the framework for classifying and managing records to help the University meet its statutory, regulatory and accountability obligations, preserve its corporate memory, and maintain access to the information needed to achieve the University's strategic goals.

-The University Records Manager is available to assist all administrators and staff in implementing this framework and thereby meet their responsibilities, described in Policy 46, as stewards and custodians of the University's records.
+The University Records Manager is available to assist all University employees in implementing this framework and thereby meet their responsibilities, described in Policy 46, as stewards and custodians of the University's records.